-The flooding that occurred on Cothlestone Avenue is a result of the rainfall that fell in the preceding weeks combined with intense rainfall that fell over a short period of time on the 28th June 2012.
-Existing drainage systems were unable to cope with the deluge of water, which effectively meant excess surface water flowed over ground following natural contours to low points in the area.
+The flooding that occurred on Main Street, Normanton is a result of the intense rainfall events that fell over a short period of time.
+Existing drainage systems struggled to cope with the volume of water, which effectively meant excess surface water flowed over ground following natural contours to the low points in the area.